Mike Shirkey: Tenure

 In May 2020, Shirkey appeared onstage at an American Patriot Council rally in Grand Rapids, Michigan with William Null and Adam Fox.
 In October 2020, William Null, his twin brother, Michael Null, Adam Fox, and 10 other men were charged in a plot to kidnap and kill Michigan Governor Gretchen Whitmer.

 In early April 2020, Shirkey criticized Governor Gretchen Whitmer for extending a "stay home" order until the end of April.
 Shirkey opposed face mask requirements in Michigan.

 In November 2020, Shirkey stated that he would not attempt to appoint a slate of electors in the Electoral College that would vote for President Donald Trump, following Trump's loss in the 2020 United States presidential election.
 Trump invited Shirkey and several of his Republican colleagues to the White House following Shirkey's statement.
 Shirkey and several of his colleagues in the Michigan Legislature met with Trump on November 20, 2020.
 Shirkey and others issued a statement following the meeting in which they stated that they would "follow the normal process" of certifying the state's election results.

 On December 23, 2020, Shirkey tested positive for COVID-19.
 He believed he was exposed to the coronavirus on December 19.
 On December 21, Shirkey attended Lee Chatfield's farewell speech at the Michigan State Capitol.
 Shirkey characterized his COVID-19 illness as him having fought against the "Chinese flu army"; his remarks were criticized as xenophobic.

 In April 2020, Shirkey's business, Orbitform, received $1.8 million in Paycheck Protection Program (PPP) loans.
 In January 2021, Orbitform received another $1.7 million in PPP loans, for a total of $3.5 million.
 During this time, Shirkey led the Michigan Senate to block allocation of $4 billion in federal COVID reliefs funds for food and rental assistance.
 Although Shirkey claims to not be involved in the day-to-day management of his company, several of his family members (including son David Shirkey, grandson Karter Fannin, and Mark Shirkey) are employed at Orbitform in management positions.

-In February 2021, Shirkey alleged that the storming of the U.S. Capitol was a "hoax", that it was "staged", and that supporters of Donald Trump did not carry it out.
+In February 2021, Shirkey falsely claimed that the January 6 United States Capitol attack was a "hoax", that it was "staged", and that supporters of Donald Trump did not carry it out.